BLOG

 What is a ‘word-against-word’ case in criminal law and how to defend it

 ‘Word-against-word’ cases in criminal law often involve conflicting accounts with little or no independent evidence.
 This is common in cases of rape, sexual assault, or indecent treatment of child.
-These cases hinge on credibility, evidence, and strategic defence.
-Learn how experienced Brisbane criminal lawyers at Ashworth Lawyers can help navigate these complex cases.
+These cases depend on credibility, evidence, and strategic defence.
+Our Brisbane criminal lawyers are experienced in defending these complex cases.

 What to do if you have been falsely accused of a crime?